hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 1. How many commits have been made in the past week?
-The project has 62 commits between Februray 16 to Feb 22th.
+The project has had 62 commits between Februray 16 to Feb 22th.
 <br>

 1. When was the most recent commit?
 The most recent commit was in the last hour.
 <br>

 1. How many issues are currently open?